Ranchero-Software/NetNewsWire/Technotes/HowToSupportNetNewsWire.markdown

 In no particular order …

-* Write a blog instead of posting to Twitter or Facebook.
+* Write a blog instead of posting to Threads or Facebook or any other corporate social media.
 (You can always re-post to those places if you want to extend your reach.)
 [Micro.blog](https://micro.blog/) is one good place to get going, but it’s not the only one.
 * Use an RSS reader even if it’s not NetNewsWire.
 (There are a bunch of good ones!)
 * Teach other people to use RSS readers.
 Blog about RSS readers.
 And about other open web technologies and apps.
 * Suggest apps for [macopenweb.com](https://macopenweb.com/).